ludwig-ai/ludwig/README.md

 take a look at the [Examples](https://ludwig-ai.github.io/ludwig-docs/examples/) to see how you can use Ludwig for several more tasks.

-The model definition can contain additional information, in particular how to preprocess each column in the data, which encoder and decoder to use for each one, architectural  and training parameters, hyperparameters to optimize.
+The config can contain additional information, in particular how to preprocess each column in the data, which encoder and decoder to use for each one, architectural  and training parameters, hyperparameters to optimize.
 This allows ease of use for novices and flexibility for experts.